jevvk/ai-coursework/README.md

 AI coursework
 ========================
-Alphazero AI for 7,7 Kalah
+Minimax with alpha-beta pruning engine for 7,7 Kalah